mdvanes/stereo-8-aaos/README.md

 - `npm i -g eas-cli`
 - update version code in app.json
+  - expo.version
+  - expo.android.versionCode (for Google Play)
-- update version code in modal
+- update version code in EditScreenInfo.tsx
 - `eas build -p android`
 - use the URL listed by the CLI and download AAB (or log into expo.dev dashboard, under Builds)
+- push and tag on Github

 ## Publish to Google Play Store (Closed Testing)